LAdanimo/redwood/docs/docs/tutorial/chapter5/first-test.md

 ```javascript
 expect(matchedBody).toBeInTheDocument()
 ```
-Assert that the truncated text is .
+Assert that the truncated text is present.

 ```javascript
 expect(ellipsis).toBeInTheDocument()